 Study Shows: Most Americans Can't Go A Day Without Cell Phones

 Our cell phones aren't just a part of our daily lives.
-They're extensions of our selves, pieces of our identities, and necessary tools for our careers.
+They're extensions of our selves, pieces of our identities, and the necessary tools for our careers.

 That's a lot to pack into 10 square inches!